Get

 The Earliest Records of Blue Poodles in History

-The Poodle is the national dog of France due to their love of the breed, as well as the French influence in the development of the breed.
-The breed has been around for over 400 years though, starting off as a standard-sized Poodle that served as a water retriever.
+The Poodle is the national dog of France due to their love of the breed, as well as the French influence in their development.
+The dog has been around for over 400 years, though, starting off as a standard-sized Poodle that served as a water retriever.1

-Many colors of Poodles have been around for a very long time, and blue is no exception.
-This coat color is one of 11 Poodle colors that are accepted by the AKC, along with approximately a dozen non-accepted colors.
-Blue has been an accepted color of Poodles for over 100 years.
+Most Poodle colors have been around for a long time, and blue is no exception.
+This coat color is one of 11 accepted by the AKC, along with approximately a dozen non-accepted colors.2 Blue has been an accepted color of Poodles for over 100 years.

 How Blue Poodles Gained Popularity

-Poodles have been a popular dog breed for hundreds of years.
+The Poodle has been a popular breed for hundreds of years.
 Originally, they were well-loved by hunters for their retrieving skills.
-The earliest Poodles were closer to the standard Poodle size we have today.
-The miniature and toy Poodles were developed much later than the standard Poodle.
+The earliest Poodles were closer to the standard size we have today.
+Miniature and Toy Poodles were developed much later than the standard version.

 When the Poodle breed became popular, people aimed to breed their best dogs.
-Some people also wanted a smaller companion version of the Poodle, and the breeding of smaller varieties of the breed began developing within the last couple of centuries.
-The loyal temperament of the Poodle, including the smaller varieties, has helped the Poodle maintain its popularity with dog owners.
+Some people also wanted a smaller companion version, though, and the breeding of smaller varieties began within the last couple of centuries.
+The Poodle’s loyal temperament among all their sizes has helped them maintain their popularity among dog owners.

 Formal Recognition of the Blue Poodle

-The Poodle breed was first recognized by the AKC in 1887, just two years after the first breed was added, the Fox Terrier.
-Today, there are 200 breeds recognized by the AKC.
+The AKC first recognized the poodle breed in 1887, just 2 years after the first breed was added, the Fox Terrier.
+Today, it recognizes over 200 breeds.

-The three original coat colors that were accepted by the AKC were black, brown, and white.
-While blue is a diluted black, blue was not considered an acceptable color in the breed.
-This means that a dog may have had show potential when very young due to their black coat but may have lost their show and breed standard potential by the time they reached maturity.
+The three original coat colors for Poodles that were accepted by the AKC were black, brown, and white.
+While blue is just a diluted black, blue was not considered an acceptable color in the breed for a while.
+This means that a Poodle may have shown potential when very young due to their black coat but then lost that potential by the time they reached maturity.

 Top 3 Unique Facts About Blue Poodles

-This is because blue Poodles usually have brownish highlights in their coat, but they may not be noticeable except in certain lighting conditions.
+Blue Poodles usually have brownish highlights in their coat, but these may not be noticeable except in certain lighting conditions.

 Do Blue Poodles Make Good Pets?

-The Poodle is a fantastic dog breed to own, and Poodles with a blue coat are no exception.
-This breed is loving and loyal, and often very active.
-Standard Poodles are more likely to be highly athletic than the smaller varieties, but you may also find yourself with an agile miniature or toy Poodle.
+The Poodle is a fantastic dog to own, and those with a blue coat are no exception.
+This breed is loving and loyal and often very active.
+Standard Poodles are more likely to be highly athletic than the smaller varieties, but you may also find yourself with an agile Miniature or Toy Poodle.
 Just make sure you are willing to provide appropriate grooming and upkeep of the coat before bringing this breed home.

-The blue coat is one of the AKC-accepted coat colors in Poodles.
-This color is somewhat rare, although not the rarest.
-Blue Poodles are simply black Poodles that have a gene that causes their coat to lighten, leading to blue.
-They are not the same as silver Poodles, though.
+Blue is one of the AKC-accepted coat colors in Poodles.
+This color is somewhat rare, though not the rarest.
+Blue Poodles are simply Black Poodles with a gene that causes their coat to lighten, leading to a blue coloration.
+They are not the same as Silver Poodles, though.

 Featured Image Credit: Sarhara Frost, Shutterstock